nrCDLChannel

 Transmission Over Channel Model with Delay Profile CDL-D

-Transmit waveform through a clustered delay line (CDL) channel model with delay profile CDL-D from TR 38.901 Section 7.7.1.
+Transmit a waveform through a clustered delay line (CDL) channel model with delay profile CDL-D from TR 38.901 Section 7.7.1.

 Define the channel configuration structure using an nrCDLChannel

 System object.
-Use delay profile CDL-D, a delay spread of 10 ns, and UE velocity of 15 km/h:
+Use delay profile CDL-D, a delay spread of 10 ns, and UE velocity of 15 km/h.

 v = 15.0; % UE velocity in km/h fc = 4e9; % carrier frequency in Hz c = physconst('lightspeed'); % speed of light in m/s fd = (v*1000/3600)/c*fc; % UE max Doppler frequency in Hz cdl = nrCDLChannel; cdl.DelayProfile = 'CDL-D'; cdl.DelaySpread = 10e-9; cdl.CarrierFrequency = fc; cdl.MaximumDopplerShift = fd;